-The Structured PhD in Education is a research degree that supports students in engaging in research at the highest academic standard.
-Students work with a lead supervisor and a co-supervisor to develop a substantive piece of research that makes an original contribution to knowledge in the field and tradition of educational research.
-This requires significant initiative and self-determination on the part of the student.
-We understand that students have a range of motivations for undertaking PhD research in Education and work with the student to best meet their interests.
+The Structured PhD in Education is a research degree that supports students in engaging in research at the highest academic level.
+Students work with ¿their supervisors to develop a substantive piece of research that makes an original contribution to knowledge in the field and tradition of educational research.

-Minimum 2.1 degree (BA or MA) or international equivalent in Education or a cognate area, and a proposal for original research that is accepted by the Department.
-Students undertake 30 credits of modules that support their research, developing in so doing comprehensive content and methodological knowledge, and supporting them in developing transferable skills.
-Students without a Masters undertake 60 credits of modules.
-Such students will first be registered for a Master’s degree such as MLitt or MEd, from which application may be made to transfer to the PhD.
+Minimum 2.1 degree (BA or MA/M.Ed ) or international equivalent in Education or a cognate area, and a proposal for original research that is accepted by the Department.
+Students undertake 30 credits of modules that support their research. ¿Generally, students without a Masters undertake 60 credits of modules.
 Studies can be undertaken on a part-time or full-time basis, and credit requirements are the same for both pathways.
-You can learn more about courses on offer here https://www.maynoothuniversity.ie/study-maynooth/postgraduate-studies/courses/phd-education
+You can learn more about courses on offer here.

 • • IELTS: 6.5 minimum overall score